DestinyVolt/D-D/homebrew/GiantSoul.md

 #### Design Notes
 This subclass is designed on the following assumptions:
 - Sorcerer will be the main class of the player.
 This subclass cannot be "dipped" into without explicit DM permission.
 Jotun Resilience is far too tempting for a Giant Barbarian or a Rune Knight, in my opinion.
 - Tensor's Transformation should be on the Sorcerer spell list.
-The only reason it is not is because WOTC hates sorcerers (It's actually probably because a wizard invented the spell, but this spell is much more Sorcerer coded than wizards mechanically, imo.)
 I highly suggest allowing the player to learn the spell on level up, but if not, granting it to them as part of Rage of Fallen Ostoria would be appropriate.
 - The 14 + CON modifier was chosen as a compromised version of the Stone Sorcerer's equivalent ability, which was only 13 + CON, but gave proficiency in and allowed use of a shield, and did not require resource expenditure like this subclass.
+- I would allow creatures who wield Adamatine Weapons or have the Siege Monster Feature to ignore or even remove the Stone Giant's Mark of Ordning AC bonus, partially for balance reasons and partially for thematics.
+I might even extend this to Legendary creatures in general.
 - Do not use a variant of sorcerer that uses Constitution as a casting stat with this subclass.
-- This subclass is strong.
-It's stronger than the PHB sorcerer subclasses.
-I don't think it's stronger than the updated standard for Sorcerer Subclasses (Lunar, Divine, Clockwork, and Abberant Mind)
 - People who multiclass this class with Rune Scribe get a cookie.
 It's thematically appropriate and cool, and also MAD as hell.
-- I would allow creatures who wield Adamatine Weapons or have the Siege Monster Feature to ignore or even remove the Stone Giant's Mark of Ordning AC bonus, partially for balance reasons and partially for thematics.
-I might even extend this to Legendary creatures in general.

 #### Notes for Rulings
 - Colossus Sorcery only works on the first level spells and Enlarge.
 It does not work on the Type-specific second level spells.
 That would be nuts.
 It is designed to remove the annoying concentration components of the Smite/Strike spells and Enlarge, so that using the main mechanics of the subclass - Colossus Sorcery only works on the first level spells and Enlarge.
 It does not work on the Giant Type specific second level spells.
 That would be nuts.
 It is designed to remove the annoying concentration components of the Smite/Strike spells and Enlarge, so that using the main mechanics of the subclass do not *weaken* your character (because concentration is that valuable.)